lynxor/whenagain-scraper/README.md

 Host and port to push to can be provided as the first and second parameters:

      ./scrape.sh localhost 12345

+You can also run the jsdom scraper and the zombie scraper separately:

+       node jsdom_scraper.js [args]
+       // or
+       node zombie_scraper.js [args]

 ## Requirements